 Wien's Law Calculator

-With this Wien's law calculator you can easily estimate the temperature of an object, basing on the peak wavelength or frequency of its thermal emission spectrum.
-Read about Wien's displacement law, learn the Wien's law formula, and evaluate the temperature of Sun's surface, lava or any hot body by yourself!
+With this Wien's law calculator, you can easily estimate the temperature of an object, based on the peak wavelength or frequency of its thermal emission spectrum.
+Read about Wien's displacement law, learn the Wien's law formula, and evaluate the temperature of the Sun's surface, lava, or any hot body by yourself!

 Wien's displacement law